 Flowers: Members of the genus Cypripedium have three petals and three sepals.
-These are the same color which can range from reddish brown to green in this species.
+Five of these are the same color which can range from reddish brown to green in this species.
 Two sepals are joined together as to appear as one, forming the lower sepal.
 This joined sepal and the upper sepal form a lower and upper hood.
 Two petals are usually spread outward, slightly descending, usually spirally twisted and the same color as the sepals.
 The lower third petal forms an inflated lip, or pouch, or slipper, which ranges from white to magenta with darker veins.
 It can be up to 2.5 inches long.
 The inflated lip has a vertical fissure the length of the lip; the lip folds in along the fissure.
 The upper inside of the lip is crested with long white hair and on the scape there usually is a small green bract as seen in the photos below.
 The sexual parts are inside the pouch, somewhat hidden by a large somewhat triangular anther of a false stamen (a staminode).
 There is a real anther to either side.
 Bees entering the pouch through the fissure fine no nectar, but can't back out of the fissure due to the infolding, must finding their way out though a slit near the pollen bearing anthers.
 On the way in they may have put pollen they were carrying on the central stigma.

 Seed: Pollination is usually by bees and fertile flowers produce an oblong-ellipsoid ribbed capsule containing many small dust-like seeds, but reproduction is normally via the root system.
 The capsule ribs have short hairs.
 Orchids are monocots and must take in a food supply from the environment.
 The Cypripedium seeds must be in contact with the Rhizoctonia fungus in the soil to germinate as the fungus helps the seed to take in nutrients.

 Habitat: Stemless Lady's-slipper has a rhizomatous root system.
 It can be found in forest soils ranging from dry to wet, in bogs and heaths where the soil is acidic.
 Botanists say the the plants seem to prefer a slightly acid soil.
-Partial sun is preferred if the soils are more dry and sun in wet soils.
+Partial sun is preferred if the soils are more dry and full sun in wet soils.
 From the wild they do not transplant very successfully due to a symbiotic relationship with a soil fungus and local laws may prohibit removing them from the wild.

 Comparisons: This is the only Lady's-slipper with an entirely pink pouch.
 It is sometimes confused with the Showy Lady's-slipper), when the pouch is pink and white.
 The Stemless is usually finished blooming in central Minnesota before the Showy blooms.